 2. In those cases where a standard format is not readily applied, the most important subject should be identified first, followed by a discussion of major topics identified in descending order of significance.
 Exceptions to the standard format include:

-• Construction Supplemental Inspection () reports;
+• Construction Supplemental Inspection (CSI) reports;

 • Augmented Inspection Team (AIT) reports;